Opportunities for students and teachers

 Note, it is encouraged to submit an artwork statement along with your work.

 Please be sure to read all rules and information carefully.
 If you have any questions or concerns please contact the Young at Art Coordinator at YAA@Ottawa.ca

-Participants are eligible to enter one piece of work for one of the following categories: Painting, Drawing, Three Dimensional, Photography, Printmaking, Mixed Media and Other (Pastel and Digital Media).
+Participants are eligible to enter one piece of work for one of the following categories: Painting, Drawing, Three Dimensional, Photography, Mixed Media and Other (Printmaking, Digital Media, etc).